momoso7/100-days-of-code/log.md

 **Today's Progress**: Working again with JSONs and APIs

 **Thoughts**: These data type are one of the hardest I have done so far.
 Definitely need to return to practice this one a lot.
 But they are super powerful, as I remember seeing some analysis contents on dota 2 subreddit, most of them were utilising valve's API.

+### Day 80: 06 February 2021
+**Today's Progress**: Relational databases using SQL

+**Thoughts**: Diagrams are useful before we start coding our tables, they enable us to see the relations between variables clearly.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)